-- Outcomes: During the reporting period, Q4 2021, ESH inpatient evaluation referrals remained flat after increasing moderately during Q3. - Drivers: After experiencing two longer-term plateau trends punctuated and set off by demand spikes and drops at the beginning and end of each plateau, more recent demand appears to be contrary to BHA's typical COVID-19 pandemic experience.
+- Outcomes: During the reporting period, Q1 2022, ESH inpatient evaluation referrals remained flat for three consecutive quarters. - Drivers: After experiencing two longer-term plateau trends punctuated and set off by demand spikes and drops at the beginning and end of each plateau, more recent demand appears to be contrary to BHA's typical COVID-19 pandemic experience.
 A significant portion of recent increases consisted of staff referrals for inpatient evaluation completion.
-Training and supervision efforts have mitigated inpatient referrals for Q2 with a moderate uptick in Q3, and referrals have held steady through Q4.
+Training and supervision efforts have mitigated inpatient referrals for Q2 2021 with a moderate uptick in Q3, and referrals have now held steady through Q1 2022.